-The Design Guidelines are provided in three sections:
+The Design Guidelines are provided in four sections:

 - ▶ Section 6.2, "General Design Guidelines" are applicable to all uses and address site layout and design; building form and articulation; architectural character and details; parking lots and parking structures; signage; open space and landscaping; streetscape; service facilities; and mechanical equipment.
 General Design Guidelines are indicated by the prefix "GG".
-These guidelines should be reviewed in conjunction with the Downtown District priorities (Chapter 5) and Circulation and Parking (Chapter 7). - ▶ Section 6.3, "Building Type-Specific Design Guidelines" address low rise residential, mid- to high-rise residential, office, and ground floor retail development within mixed use buildings.
+These guidelines should be reviewed in conjunction with the Downtown District priorities (Chapter 5) and Circulation and Parking (Chapter 7). - Section 6.3, "Building Type-Specific Design Guidelines" address low rise residential, mid- to high-rise residential, office, and ground floor retail development within mixed use buildings.
 Building Type-Specific Design Guidelines are indicated by the prefix "BT". - ▶ Section 6.4, "Commercial Core Design Guidelines" address design guidelines for the Commercial Core district.
 These guidelines are to be addressed in addition to the General Design Guidelines in this chapter.
-The Commercial Core Design Guidelines are indicated by the prefix "CC".
+The Commercial Core Design Guidelines are indicated by the prefix "CC". - Appendix B, "Design Guidelines for Block 20" summarizes and references the design guidelines in this chapter applicable to Block 20, including proposed updates or additions to the guidelines.

-For new single family residences in the lower density areas in the Sunnyvale/Carroll, South of Iowa, and West of Mathilda districts, the Citywide Design Guidelines shall apply.
+For new single-family residences in the lower density areas in the Sunnyvale/Carroll, South of Iowa, and West of Mathilda districts, the Citywide Design Guidelines shall apply.